swcarpentry/good-enough-practices-in-scientific-computing/index.md

 It is neither the place to do vigorous data filtering nor to the time to bring in external information.
 Approach this initial preparation as internal to the existing dataset and non-destructive, both of the data and its general "shape".
-Enhance machine readability by converting from proprietary and high-friction formats (e.g., Microsoft Excel or XML) to open and simple formats (e.g., comma delimited plain text).
+Enhance machine readability by converting from proprietary or high-friction formats (e.g., Microsoft Excel or XML) to open and simple formats (e.g., comma delimited plain text).
 Enhance human readability by replacing inscrutable variable names and artificial data codes with self-explaining alternatives.
-For example, rename the variable ADJUSTMENT to TEMPERATURE_SCALING, recode the treatment variable from `1` vs. `2` to `untreated` vs. `treated`, and replace artificial codes, such as "-99" for missing data, with proper `NA`s.
+For example, rename the variables `name1` and `name2` to `personal_name` and `family_name`,
+recode the treatment variable from `1` vs. `2` to `untreated` vs. `treated`, and replace artificial codes, such as "-99" for missing data, with proper `NA`s.
-Both human and machine readability can be enhanced storing especially useful metadata as part of the filename itself, while keeping the filename regular-expression-friendly.
+Both human and machine readability can be enhanced by storing especially useful metadata as part of the filename itself, while keeping the filename regular enough for easy pattern matching.

 **Create analysis-friendly data.**
 Well-prepared raw data can still present many barriers to analysis and visualization.